No-Cash-7970/duckySigner/docs/threat-model/00-info.md

 1. Anonymous wallet user

+### EXIT-08: External server connection

+If the software is compromised, the software may send sensitive or secret data to some external server accessible to a remote malicious actor.
+The connection to this external server would be established by malicious code within the compromised software.
+It would not be detected unless someone finds the malicious code within the codebase or notices suspicious network communications coming from the compromised software installed on the user's computer.

+**Trust Levels**:

+1. Software developer/maintainer
+2. Software dependency
+3. Software contributor

 ## Assets

 > Assets are essentially targets for attackers, i.e. they are the reason threats will exist.
 Assets can be both physical assets and abstract assets.
 For example, an asset of an application might be a list of clients and their personal information; this is a physical asset.
 An abstract asset might be the reputation of an organization.
 >
 > — [Threat Modeling Process - OWASP](https://owasp.org/www-community/Threat_Modeling_Process#assets)

+> [!NOTE]
-The trust levels for each asset are listed from the highest level of trust to the lowest level of trust.
+> The trust levels for each asset are listed from the highest level of trust to the lowest level of trust.

 ### ASSET-01: Account private keys